-Brian Reich is a strategist and writer for executive leaders at global brands, media companies, startups, nonprofits, political, and advocacy organizations.
+Brian Reich, partner at little m media, is a strategist and speechwriter for executive leaders at global brands, media companies, startups, nonprofits, political, and advocacy organizations.
 He speaks regularly on the impact of media and technology on society and gives keynote speeches on these and other topics for major conferences and events.

 He is the author of three books: The Imagination Gap, Shift & Reset, and Media Rules!.
 Brian’s work and views have been published in leading media publications, including the New York Times, Wired, AdAge, and the Chronicle of Philanthropy.
 He has delivered analysis of digital and political trends on NPR and Fox News and been an expert contributor for Fast Company.